Lewisham People Before Profit

 Lewisham People Before Profit (LPBP) was a minor, left-wing political party based in the London Borough of Lewisham in the United Kingdom and established around 2008–2009.
 The party has stood for election outside Lewisham as People Before Profit.

 The party campaigned against government cut-backs to local services, and for improved pay and conditions for working people.
 The party mainly contested elections to the borough council and mayoralty in Lewisham.

 Leaders

 The party's constitution stipulated that it had no leader and the title was used purely for the purposes of the Electoral Commission regulations.
 The leader when the party was deregistered in November 2022 was Patricia Richardson.

 History

 LPBP candidates included Ray Woolford, who was previously a candidate for the Social Democratic Party, Liberal Democrats, and the Conservatives, as well as an independent candidate.
+Vice reported that at the same time LPBP was campaigning about housing, Woolford was an estate agent and director of the Residential Landlords Association.
+Several leading members left in 2015, labelling LPBP as an "authoritarian leader cult."

 Elections

 2010 Lewisham Council election

 The party stood candidates in alliance with the Socialist Party of England and Wales for the 2010 local elections and the 2011 Bellingham ward by-election.